 - Check for Saturation Kinetics: Determine if the rate of transport reaches a maximum when all transport proteins are occupied.
 Look for phrases indicating that the rate of transport increases with concentration up to a maximum point.

-- Verify Absence of Energy Expenditure: Ensure that the description does not mention any energy expenditure, such as ATP hydrolysis.
+- Verify Absence of Energy Expenditure: make sure the description does not mention any energy expenditure, such as ATP hydrolysis.
 Facilitated diffusion is a passive transport process that does not require energy.

 - Consider the Direction of Transport: Facilitated diffusion always involves the movement of molecules or ions down their concentration gradient.